mandranela/scylla/README.md

 # scylla
-Copy of scylla keyboard case with holder from tightyl (kinda, i cut out half of it).
+Copy of scylla keyboard case with holder from compactyl (kinda, i cut out half of it).